NapsterInBlue/kneejerk/README.rst

 Contributing
 ------------

-Bugs and Feature Requests should come in the form of [Issues in the project](https://github.com/NapsterInBlue/kneejerk/issues)
+Bugs and Feature Requests should come in the form of `Issues in the project <https://github.com/NapsterInBlue/kneejerk/issues>`_

-Contributions should only be made via [Pull Requests](https://github.com/NapsterInBlue/kneejerk/pulls), *after* an appropriate Issue has been opened.
+Contributions should only be made via `Pull Requests <https://github.com/NapsterInBlue/kneejerk/pulls>`_, *after* an appropriate Issue has been opened.

-Please see our [contribution guide](https://github.com/NapsterInBlue/kneejerk/blob/master/.github/CONTRIBUTING.md) if you've got more questions than that!
+Please see our `contribution guide <https://github.com/NapsterInBlue/kneejerk/blob/master/.github/CONTRIBUTING.md>`_ if you've got more questions than that!

 Running the tests